 Dr Esther Arunga in 2010, a MSc student at the time, making crosses in the greenhouse (i); Dr Arungain a pathology course organised by CIAT in 2011 (ii); Dr Arunga with her research team in 2011, University of Embu, Kenya (left to right: Mr Brian Weseka Wafula; Dr Arunga; Ms Serah Njau; Ms Nancy Munubi; and Ms Grace Wamwui Watare; iii).

 Professor Gepts' laboratory at the University of California, Davis hosts ABC students for training, and training is also a component of the annual ABC meetings, and ad hoc training programmes have also been held.

 Bean pathology training organised by CIAT in 2016.
 Participants: Bethel Mulugeta, Shamir Misango, Mihiret Tadesse, Antony Kimani, Jeanine Omfuyisoni, and Yona Masheti (i & ii).
 Participants to the 2018 ABC Annual Meeting identifying a bean disease (iii).

 Dr Claire Mukankusi

-Dr Claire Mukankusi from the International Center for Tropical Agriculture (CIAT), whom KT is grateful for her long-term support and advice, and for her regular attendance at the ABC Annual Meetings (including the online editions!).
+Dr Clare Mukankusi from the International Center for Tropical Agriculture (CIAT), whom KT is grateful for her long-term support and advice, and for her regular attendance at the ABC Annual Meetings (including the online editions!).